 Pedaling in Place

-Slovenia is a small country with immense adventure potential.
-This mixed terrain loop in the western half has it all: rugged jeep roads, alpine ridge and meadow singletrack, abundant WWI history, castles, long rolling dirt sections through vineyards and orchards, cobbled switchback climbs, quaint villages, and a terrific European capital city.
-There are sections on the Austrian border and a more substantial foray into Italy.
-Asphalt roads link it all together, but these are invariably beautiful and pleasant.
-Make no mistake, this is a route for a capable mountain bike with a bikepacking setup.
-Touring Slovenia this way opens up an incredible backcountry and a fascinating landscape latticed with remote tracks.
+Slovenia is a small country with immense adventure potential in its incredible backcountry and lattice of scenic, remote tracks.
+Unmissable landscapes soar toward the sky and resolve into poetic valleys, and this mixed terrain loop in the western half has it all: rugged jeep roads, alpine ridge singletrack, abundant WWI history, castles, long rolling dirt sections, cobbled switchback climbs, quaint villages, glinting swimming holes, and a gem of a European capital city.
+There are sections along the Soča River and a brief foray into Italy.
+The asphalt sections are beautiful and pleasant.

 - Ljubljana—the capital of Slovenia and starting point for the route—is pleasant and charming, well worth spending a day or more in.